Senior Economist

 CV · SSRN · Google Scholar · LinkedIn

 I am a senior economist at the Board of Governors of the Federal Reserve System.
-My research interests include asset pricing, financial intermediation, and macrofinance.
+My research interests include financial intermediation, asset pricing, and digital assets.

 I received my Ph.D. in financial economics at the Yale School of Management.
 Previously, I worked at the U.S. Treasury’s Office of Financial Research and the global economics research group at Goldman Sachs in New York.